Introduction

 Common Mistakes to Avoid

-- Using purchased or outdated email lists: These often contain invalid or unengaged addresses, leading to high bounce rates and complaints.
+Unverified or outdated lists often lead to high bounce rates and spam complaints.

 Conclusion